 4. The rights of producers of phonograms shall expire not less than 50 years after the fixation is made.
 If the phonogram has been lawfully published within this period, those rights shall expire not less than 50 years from the date of the first lawful publication.
-If no lawful publication has taken place within the period referred to in the first sentence, and if the phonogram has been lawfully communicated to the public within that period, those rights shall expire not less than 50 years from the date of the first from the date of the public within that period, those rights shall expire not less than 50 years from the date of the first sentence.
+If no lawful publication has taken place within the period referred to in the first sentence, and if the phonogram has been lawfully communicated to the public within that period, those rights shall expire not less than 50 years from the date of the first lawful publication to the public within that period, those rights shall expire not less than 50 years from the date of the first lawful communication to the public.